fridayshoes/fridayshoes/README.md

 Prior to Makers, I have a 20+ year professional career behind me working as a Conceptual Creative (Art Direction & Copywriting) in the Advertising Industry.
 This involved concepting ideas for adverts as well as producing digital experiences like mobile apps, websites and online games - all for well-known everyday brands and products.

-Here's a selection of the technology I've worked with so far.

 <p align="center">Here's a selection of the technology I've worked with so far.
 <br>
 <div align="center">